SAP/openui5-docs/docs/Step_4_Diagnostics_Window_04b75ea.md

 1. Expand the *Technical Information* section and scroll down to view the loaded libraries.

-2. Check if there are unused libraries.
-You can see that the example app loads the `sap.ui.layout` library even though the `layout` control is not used.
+2. If you spot any libraries that you originally defined, but you don't actually use, remove them from the `manifest.json` file in your development environment to prevent them from loading.
+In this case, you can see that the example app loads the `sap.ui.layout` library, even though the `layout` control is not used.

-3. To improve performance, remove the library from the `manifest.json` file in your development environment.

-4. Scroll to the *Configuration \(bootstrap\)* section.
+3. Scroll to the *Configuration \(bootstrap\)* section.
 You see that the `preload` method is set to synchronous processing.
-5. To improve performance, set the bootstrap parameter `data-sap-ui-async` to `true` in the `index.html` file.
+4. To improve performance, set the bootstrap parameter `data-sap-ui-async` to `true` in the `index.html` file.

 ``` html
 <!DOCTYPE HTML>